KD8EYF/TRBO-NET/README.md

 - http:/[IP ADDRESS OF SERVER]/state.php

 ##Support
-Please Feel free to email me, i will be more then happy to get your installation configured.
+Please Feel free to email me, i will be more then happy to help get your installation configured.